0xVikasRushi/kademila/Readme.md

 | **13**        | 12                   | 15                   | 9                    | 5                    |
 | **14**        | 15                   | 12                   | 10                   | 6                    |
 | **15**        | 14                   | 13                   | 11                   | 7                    |

+## 5. Store values in Nodes

+Once the node that owns the <k,v> pair is identified, the value can be stored on that node.
+Kademlia also implements mechanisms to maintain the routing table and k-buckets as the network evolves.

+### Api Reference

+- GET `/api/ping`
+  - Checks if the current node is reachable and current Buckets
+- GET `/api/pingServer`
+  - Pings a specific node by its port number
+- GET `/api/get/:key`
+  - Retrieves the value associated with a key from own network.
+- GET `/api/save/:key/:value`
+  - Initiates storing a key-value pair in associated node
+- GET `/api/findValue/:key`
+  - Locates the value of key responsible for storing a key's data.
+- GET `/api/findNode/:key`
+  - Finds the closest node responsible for a key (not necessarily storing the data)